As beautiful as they are powerful, these 5 must-see waterfalls continue to captivate us… by Claire Trickett7th March 2018

 3. Jog Falls, India

-The second highest plunge waterfall in India, the Jog Falls are represented by a few thin streams of cascading water that drop an impressive 253 m (830 ft) down the side of a rocky cliff face prior to the monsoon season.
+The second highest plunge waterfall in India, the Jog Falls is represented by a few thin streams of cascading water that drop an impressive 253 m (830 ft) down the side of a rocky cliff face prior to the monsoon season.
 Following the life-giving monsoon rains, these falls burst into full glory with four magnificent and thundering waterfalls.

 4. Murchison Falls, Uganda